eric199wen/Robot-Game/README.md

 # Robot-Game
 It's a simple robot game.
-You can move a robot on a 8x8 board or find all the actions for a robot to go from original location to a designated destination within an assigned maximum actions allowed.
+You can move a robot on a 8x8 board or find all the actions for a robot to move from original location to a designated destination within an assigned maximum actions allowed.

 ## Compile and run
 `make clean` will delete all .class files.<br />